Search element - Quick search bar

 All Australian families have the right to make informed decisions about feeding their baby based on objective factual information free from confusing and exploitative marketing.

-ABA is calling on the Australian Government to legislate the WHO Code in full with funding for ongoing monitoring and enforcement.
+ABA welcomes the ACCC's proposal to end the MAIF agreement and calls on the Australian Government to legislate the WHO Code in full.

 What is the MAIF Agreement?

-In Australia, we have a voluntary industry agreement (companies are not required to sign up to it), called the Marketing in Australia of Infant Formulas (MAIF) Agreement.
+Rather than legislation which protects parents' infant feeding choices from commercial influence in line with The WHO Code, Australia has a voluntary industry agreement (companies are not required to sign up to it), called the Marketing in Australia of Infant Formulas (MAIF) Agreement.
 The Agreement fails to protect Australian families from manipulative marketing practices and affects their ability to make informed decisions about infant feeding.
-The MAIF Agreement has just been reviewed and you can read the Final Report below.

 Our project partners